rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/01_lecture-M1.md

 		- let's say u want to send a PDF to that system , but globally there are many systems with different addresses , <br>even if u try to send then u can't cuz u don't have address of that system - so without the address of that system , <br>u can't send that PDF or a packet , so u need a unique address i.e IP address of a system
 		- without a IP address , communication can't happen , so everywhere IP address used
 	- meaning of identity in IP address
-		- how IP address considered as identity :
+		- Q : how IP address considered as identity
 		- Eg : in ur credit-card , numbers (which are inside the credit card) are not random , <br>those each numbers contains ur identities <br>- if u want to separate each things in small parts in this Earth planet then on what bases u'll divided i.e each parts will be divided as different countries <br>- if u want to divide each countries into small parts i.e into different states of each country & each state will be divided as cities <br>- so u can see we're dividing the globe -> counties -> states -> cities
 		- let's say ur credit card no. contain `8566 8566 8566 8566`
 			- 1st number - for country (cuz it's using in)